Can Dogs Eat Cheese? A Guide on This Quick Treat

 Choose the Right Type of Cheese

 Stick to low-fat, low-sodium, and unflavored cheeses.
 These can be cottage cheese, mozzarella, Swiss cheese, or plain, mild cheddar.
-Avoid cheeses that contain garlic, onions, chives, blue cheese, or excessive salt, as these can be harmful or even toxic to dogs.
+Avoid cheeses that contain garlic, onions, chives, blue mold, or excessive salt, as these can be harmful or even toxic to dogs.

 Use Cheese for Training or Medication

 Because dogs love cheese, it can be an effective training treat.
 Use tiny pieces as a reward for good behavior, but be mindful of the extra calories.
 Cheese is also helpful for hiding pills if your dog refuses to take medication.
-Simply wrap the pill with a small amount of cheese to make it more appealing.
-Just check with our vets to ensure the medication is safe to take with dairy.

 Watch for Lactose Intolerance or Allergic Reactions

-If your dog shows symptoms of lactose intolerance, cheese may not be a good choice.
+If your dog shows symptoms of lactose intolerance, you should avoid giving cheese.
 Dogs with health problems, such as obesity, pancreatitis, and kidney disease, should not eat cheese.
-Similarly, if your dog has frequent ear infections, itchy skin, or digestive issues after eating cheese, it’s best to avoid giving them cheese entirely.

-A well-fed dog isn’t just one with a full belly, but one with a balanced diet that fuels their health, energy, and happiness.
+"A well-fed dog isn’t just one with a full belly, but one with a balanced diet that fuels their health, energy, and happiness."

 - Dr. Nenad Misura

-Subscribe to Our
+Subscribe to Our Newsletter

 Sign up for weekly pet health tips and insights from our veterinarians.